skip to main content

 Is Medical Billing and Coding a Good Career Choice?

-How do you know whether you might enjoy working in this type of position?
-If you have the qualities that are important in a medical billing and coding role, you may be more inclined to find the work satisfying or fulfilling.
-These qualities include:5
+• You have the soft skills required.
+If you have the qualities that are important in a medical billing and coding role, you may find the work satisfying or fulfilling.
+These qualities include being organized, as well as having good decision-making, interpersonal communication, and written communication skills.5

 The value you provide to healthcare organizations and patients alike can make a medical billing and coding career feel rewarding.

-A certificate or degree program can provide the education and skills necessary to perform medical billing and coding functions.
-In addition to learning about the various coding systems, you also gain other valuable skills that are helpful when performing these job duties.
+A medical billing and coding certificate, diploma, or degree program can provide the education and skills necessary to perform the required job functions.
+In addition to learning about the various coding systems, you gain other valuable skills that are helpful when performing these job duties.
 In entry-level medical billing and coding positions, this might entail scheduling patient appointments, reviewing insurance claims with providers, or discussing patients’ payment options.

 When pursuing a medical billing and coding career, you may even want to consider where you’d like to work.
-You can find these types of roles within a variety of organizations within the healthcare industry, some of which include hospitals, doctor’s offices, and insurance companies.
+You can find these types of roles within a variety of organizations within the healthcare industry, some of which include hospitals, doctors’ offices, and insurance companies.

-For example, Ultimate Medical Academy (UMA) offers both a diploma and associate degree program in medical billing and coding.
-The diploma program is 39-credit hours and includes courses such as:
+For example, Ultimate Medical Academy (UMA) offers both a Medical Billing and Coding diploma and a Medical Billing and Coding Associate of Science/Associate of Applied Science degree program.
+The diploma program is 39 credit hours and includes courses such as:

 • Diagnostic Coding for MBC (medical billing and coding)